Design of Digital Cultural Products

 10 ECTS

-The course “Game and Application Development in Augmented Reality Environments with C# II” involves the application and extension of the principles presented in the first semester within the course “Game and Application Development in Augmented Reality Environments with C# I”, within application development environments aiming at the complete familiarization of the participants.
-This course presents in detail and practically the process of developing and programming applications and games in virtual and mixed reality environments using widely used development tools.
-Specifically, students of the MSc program are introduced to advanced game development tools and applications on the Unity platform, while implementing games and applications using a variety of techniques, employing both three-dimensional and two-dimensional graphics, on computer, virtual reality headset, as well as on mobile devices.
+The course “Developing / Programming Games in Augmented Reality Applications with C#II” includes the application and extension of the principles presented in the winter semester within the context of the course “Developing Games in Augmented Reality Applications with C# I”, in application development environments with the aim to fully familiarize the participants.
+This course presents in detail and practically the process of developing and programming applications and games in virtual and mixed reality environments using common development tools.
+More specifically, the students of the Postgraduate Programme are introduced to advanced game and application development tools on the Unity platform, while implementing and utilizing a variety of techniques, games and applications by using three-dimensional (3D) and two-dimensional (2D) graphics in an environment of computer, virtual reality mask and on mobile devices.

 7 ECTS